 2. Is the threat negligent or malicious?

 The negligent power user would be one who inadvertently invites an attacker to take control of a standard user where they can use the PwnKit exploit.
-This could be done through poor SSH configuration hygiene, password policies, or failing to delete lapsed users.
+This can occur due to inadequate SSH configuration, weak password policies, or not removing inactive user accounts.

-The malicious IT power user is one who would actively look for a way to convert their legitimate access into illegitimate gains.
+The malicious IT power user would actively look for a way to convert their legitimate access into illegitimate gains.

 Profiling malicious users